Very Long Chain Acyl CoA Dehydrogenase Deficiency (LCAD)

 Very long-chain acyl-CoA dehydrogenase deficiency is a rare metabolic disorder that was originally described in 1992.
 The introduction of heel-stick tandem mass spectrometry for the early diagnosis of VLCAD in newborns has markedly increased the number of infants in which the disorder is detected.

-A publication of the Illinois Department of Public Health estimates the incidence of VLCAD at one per 50,000 live births.
+Accumulated data from a number of newborn screening programs estimates the incidence of VLCAD at one per 40,000 live births.

 Symptoms of the following disorders may be similar to those of very long-chain acyl-CoA dehydrogenase (VLCAD) deficiency.
 Comparisons may be useful for a differential diagnosis: